 Disclosure Quantity Units

-Number of direct beneficiaries of corporate social responsibility Not material #
+Number of direct beneficiaries of corporate social responsibility 0 #

 initiative/s

-Number of communities benefitted from corporate social Not material #
+Number of communities benefitted from corporate social 0 #

 responsibility initiative/s

-Managemen t Approach

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?

-Not material

-What are the Risk/s Identified?
-Management A

-Not material

-What are the Opportunity/ies Identified?
-Manageme t Approach
+Management Approach No relevant impacts nor locations of occurrence identified - What are the Risk/s Identified?
+Management Approach No relevant risks identified - What are the Opportunity/ies Identified?
+Management Approach No relevant opportunities identified -